pencer-io/pencer-io.github.io/_posts/2020-07-26-cyber-kali-first-boot.md

 ### VirtualBox Additions upgrade

 Finally we need to update the VirtualBox guest additions.
-We have VirtualBox 6.1.12 installed, but version 6.1.6 of guest additions came pre-installed.
+We have VirtualBox 6.1.12 installed, but version 6.1.6 of guest additions came pre-installed in Kali.
 You may find bi-directional copy and paste isn't working.
 Also dynamic resizing of your Kali guest window might not work.
 It's easy to update to the version of VirtualBox we have installed.
 First from the Devices menu choose Insert Guest Additions CD Image:

 ![kali-insert-guest-additions](/assets/images/2020-07-26-22-02-58.png)